 As the average score will vary each year, depending on how each year’s candidates score, so will the ‘good’ UCAT score.

-For all UCAT subtests, understanding what the subtest involves and becoming familiar with the types of questions you will be asked and the time pressure in the exam, will help you to do well in the UCAT.
+For all UCAT subtests, understanding what the subtest involves, the types of questions you will be asked and learning to deal with the time pressure, will help you to do well in the UCAT.
 Focusing on UCAT practice questions and practice tests during your preparations will enable you to do this.

 There are two techniques which will help you to quickly extract the information you require from the passages, allowing you to answer the questions in the Verbal Reasoning section as swiftly as possible.
 These are: